manyisanewton/personal-finance-management-system/README.md

 # 📊 Personal Finance Management System

-A full-stack web application that helps users effectively manage their personal finances.
+This is a full-stack web application that helps users effectively manage their personal finances.
 It provides tools for tracking transactions, setting budgets, managing categories, and viewing insights through a dashboard.

----

 ## 🌐 Features